Divorce impacts every part of your life. You don’t have to navigate it alone.

 Clients often describe Brittany as steady, thoughtful, and deeply attuned.
 Her goal is to create a therapeutic space where individuals feel both supported and challenged — a space where meaningful healing and forward movement become possible.

-Peer Endorsements:
+Professional Endorsements:

 • Peaceful woman holding flowers, representing healing and growth through individual therapy in Richmond, VA